 As many as 1 in 3 practicing lawyers qualify as problem drinkers, and the New Year is a popular time to begin sobriety, whether experimentally in “Dry January” or with the intention to commit for a lifetime.

 Roughly 20-36% of lawyers have an alcohol problem, depending on the measure.
-In the 2016 ABA COLAP/Hazelden study published in the Journal of Addiction Medicine, 21% of participants indicated they had problems drinking.
-Based on volume and frequency of consumption participants reported more than 36% qualified as problem drinkers.
+In the 2016 ABA COLAP/Hazelden study published in the Journal of Addiction Medicine, as noted by The Recovery Village, “(N)early 21% of participating lawyers and judges had problems with alcohol use; however, when the questions were focused only on how often and how much the participants drank, 36.4% were seen as hazardous drinkers.”
 View the ABA Substance Use Disorder Resource Center here, and find more on helping colleagues here.
 You can find our a listing of our confidential peer recovery meetings here, exclusively for Massachusetts lawyers, law students, and judges.

 For those exploring commitments to experimental sobriety or long-term recovery, the right perspective and support can help — and books can be a source of both.
 While connection can be tough during the pandemic, reading stories from others who share their experiences and reflections can be transformative.
 Life and recovery coach, consultant, and founder of nonprofit Served Up Sober, Shari Hampton has recently curated a stack on recovery from her personal library to share as recommendations for others: